AvirFrog/Mir-Us/docs/cookbook.md

         [Mir-Us]  'get_references' found 4 results in 0.000011 seconds
         ['https://pubmed.ncbi.nlm.nih.gov/22418847/', 'https://pubmed.ncbi.nlm.nih.gov/23034410/', 'https://pubmed.ncbi.nlm.nih.gov/18256158/', 'https://pubmed.ncbi.nlm.nih.gov/18469162/']
         ```
 Naturally, function can also receive single mature miRNA or precursor ID string as an argument.
-Furthermore, to retrieve the structures one can also use the mature miRNA names.
+Furthermore, to retrieve the references one can also use the mature miRNA names.

 ## Searching clusters
 Mir-Us also provides cluster searching which is a true copy of a functionality (or rather information) that is present in the precursor records from miRBase.
 If one would like to know which miRNAs can be clustered, then a function `find_cluster()` should be used.